Maksim Mrvica: Biography

 Mrvica was born in Šibenik, Croatia.
 He took piano lessons at the age of nine.
 Three years later he gave his first concert performance of Haydn's Piano Concerto in C major.
-When Serbian aggression started in 1991, both Mrvica and his professor were determined that this would not disrupt his music studies.
+When the Croatian war of independence started in 1991, both Mrvica and his professor were determined that this would not disrupt his music studies.
 In spite of the war and surrounding turbulence, Mrvica entered in, and won, his first major competition in Zagreb in 1993.

 Mrvica went on to study at the Music Academy in Zagreb where he spent five years under Professor Vladimir Krpan, who himself was a pupil of Arturo Benedetti Michelangeli.
 He then spent a year at the Franz Liszt Academy of Music in Budapest and during this year he won first prize at the Nikolai Rubinstein International Piano Competition.
 In 2000, he moved to Paris to study with Igor Lazko and gained first prize in the Pontoise Piano Competition in 2001.